-In 2021, EPCOR's debt to equity ratio was 1.29.
-This was unchanged from the the 1.29 result in the prior year.
+In 2022, EPCOR's debt to equity ratio was 1.22.
+This was decrease from the 1.29 result in the prior year.
 The capital structure is 56% debt and 44% equity at the end of the year.
-The Corporation managed its debt to equity ratio in 2021 with an additional \$2.0m loan from the parent company, EPCOR Utilities Inc. The Corporation expects to maintain debt to equity ratios at or slightly below the deemed 60/40 levels (equal to the ratio of 1.5:1).
+The Corporation managed its debt to equity ratio in 2022 with an additional \$2.0M loan from the parent company, EPCOR Utilities Inc. The Corporation expects to maintain debt to equity ratios at or slightly below the deemed 60/40 levels (equal to the ratio of 1.5:1).

-• Profitability: Regulatory Return on Equity - Deemed (included in rates)
+Profitability: Regulatory Return on Equity - Deemed (included in rates)